5 Ways to Survive a Loss – With No Regrets

 4. Ask a lot of questions – a lot!

 I asked questions before surgery, during surgery, after surgery, during recovery, during rehab, after the stroke, during hospice, after hospice of anyone who was available, who knew anything, or had personal experience.
 I learned as we went along.
 In the end it didn’t save my mother’s life, but I am at peace and know I did everything I could to help her make it.
 I was able to uphold my mother’s wishes and make her as comfortable as possible in her last days by asking questions before making decisions and making plans.
 I am able to say “I have no regrets,” when the doubts and fears fly in the middle of the night.
 And yes, they will fly even when you’ve prepared and carried everything through correctly.
 Doing #1 – #4 will help you have no regrets when the doubts and accusations sneak into your room in the dark of night to attack.
 Plan on it – they will come.
+Making some people take a lie detector test may actually get them to come to terms with the truth.

 5. Give yourself time to process after your loss.